btd/luna/README.md

 OS FAQ
 =================================

 Luna tested on windows and linux.
-There is my recomendations.
+There are my recomendations:

 Windows:

- * Dont use in user repos not ASCII filenames (i mean local characters) will be crash
+ * Dont use in user repos not ASCII filenames (i mean local characters) will be a crash
  * Install Mongo and Jetty as windows services

 Linux (for jetty):